-A couple of months ago, I was walking through Winco and found a product that got me pretty excited.
+A couple of months ago, I was walking through Winco and found a product that got me really excited.

 Jolly Rancher Gelatin mix!